demiurgente/kafka-stream-aggregator/services/kstream-agg-rs/readme.md

 ## Docker Build Considerations
-Builds for both services are nearly identical, the only difference is that `raw_producer` requires usage of ca-certificates to make public HTTP requests to establish a subscription, so we have to choose over *scratch* this image:
+[Builds](../../config/raw-producer/Dockerfile) for both services are nearly identical, the only difference is that `raw_producer` requires usage of ca-certificates to make public HTTP requests to establish a subscription, so we have to choose this image over *scratch*:
 ```
 FROM gcr.io/distroless/static-debian12
 ```